elide-b/starbars/docs/source/index.rst

 - ``annotations``: List of tuples `(x1, x2, p)` containing the x-axis labels and the p-value of the pair.
 - ``ax``: The axis of subplots to draw annotations on.
 If `ax` is not provided, it implies that you are working with a single plot rather than a set of subplots.
 In such cases, the annotations apply to the only existing plot in the figure.
 - ``ns_show``: Whether to show bars for non-statistical pvalues.
 (Default: True)
 - ``bar_gap``: Gap in between the bars of data.
-Default is 3% of the y-axis.
+Default is 3% of the data axis.
 - ``tip_length``: Length of the tip of the statistical bar.
-Default is 3% of the y-axis.
+Default is 3% of the data axis.
 - ``top_margin``: Margin of the last annotation from the top of the graph.
-Default is 5% of the y-axis.
+Default is 5% of the data axis.
 - ``text_distance``: Distance between the bar and the text.
-Default is 2% of the y-axis.
+Default is 2% of the data axis.
 - ``fontsize``: Font size of the annotations.
 Default is 10.
+- ``mode``: orientation of the data representation, 'horizontal' or 'vertical'.
+Default is 'vertical'.

 Example
 =======